-The VAT rates differ across the EU countries - it is 19% in Germany and 20% in the UK for example.
-The VAT you pay on import depends upon the country - there are various methods used by customs officials in the EU to value your imported goods – the most common being the selling price or the full production cost.
-Regardless, the import VAT you pay VAT can be recovered in full when you file.
+The VAT rates differ across the EU countries – it is 19% in Germany and 20% in the UK for example.
+The VAT you pay on import depends upon the country.
+There are various methods used by customs officials in the EU to value your imported goods; the most common being the selling price or the full production cost.
+Regardless, the import VAT you pay can be recovered in full when you file your VAT return.

 On the sales side, you will charge the relevant VAT rate as a percentage of the retail price and this tax is paid over to the tax office.

 These VAT registration/(s) which your company will obtain will be non-resident VAT registrations allowing you to operate in compliance with European VAT legislation without the need for any business presence in the EU (premises, legal entities, bank accounts etc.).

 The registration threshold for non-resident businesses is in fact nil and as a result any overseas entity that makes a sale of any value is required to be registered for VAT.

 This is different for locally established EU companies who are given the option to register until a certain sales threshold is reached.
 In order to be compliant as a foreign business, you thus need to have a VAT registration and comply with the laws and regulations from your first sale into that jurisdiction.
 You also need the VAT number to ensure the import tax paid will be refunded.
 Try our VAT Number Checker Tool here.